 To measure height or the difference between two points, use Measure Vertical .
 For example, you can measure the elevation of a mountain or the height of a building.

 To measure depth below ground, be sure to enable navigation underground.
-Under Elevation Surface, on the Appearance tab, check Navigate Underground for the surface.
+On the Elevation Surface Layer tab, in the Surface group, check Navigate Underground.

 To change perspective (pan, zoom, or rotate) while measuring, press the C key to temporarily navigate.
 Release the C key to continue measuring.